-The State Department is concerned that individuals and groups may be planning terrorist actions against U.S. citizens and interests, as well as at sites frequented by Westerners in Southeast Asia, including in Cambodia.
+The Department of State is concerned that individuals and groups may be planning terrorist actions against U.S. citizens and interests, as well as at sites frequented by Westerners in Southeast Asia.
+See Department of State’s Worldwide Caution.
 Extremist groups in Southeast Asia have transnational capabilities to carry out attacks against locations where Westerners congregate.
 U.S. citizens residing in, or traveling to, Cambodia should therefore exercise caution in clubs, discos, bars, restaurants, hotels, places of worship, schools, outdoor recreation venues, tourist areas, beach resorts, and other places frequented by foreigners.
-U.S. citizens should remain vigilant with regard to their personal security and avoid crowds and demonstrations.
-In the wake of the contested July 2013 National Elections, opposition groups held large-scale demonstrations.
-The U.S. Embassy advises U.S. citizens to avoid crowds and immediately leave any area where crowds are gathering.
-Even demonstrations intended to be peaceful can quickly escalate into violence without warning as seen most recently in January 2014 when several people were killed.
-In September 2013, police found three improvised explosive devices (IEDs) within Phnom Penh.
-The IEDS were planted by an unknown group and no one was injured in the incident.
+U.S. citizens should remain vigilant with regard to their personal security and avoid police action, crowds, and demonstrations.
+During political standoffs in November 2015 and again in May 2016, authorities deployed armed commando units; political violence broke out at the National Assembly in October 2015, injuring two lawmakers.
+Even demonstrations intended to be peaceful can quickly escalate into violence without warning as seen in January 2014 when several people were killed.

-The U.S. Embassy occasionally receives reports of random gunfire and armed attacks in the vicinity of bars, nightclubs, and other entertainment venues, particularly in the Ochheuteal beach area of Sihanoukville.
+The U.S. Embassy frequently receives reports of random gunfire and armed attacks in the vicinity of bars, nightclubs, and other entertainment venues.
 Several foreigners have been injured in violent attacks in these areas, and U.S. citizens should remain vigilant.